carpedm20/awesome-torch/README.md

 # Awesome Torch

-A curated list of awesome Torch framelists, libraries and software.
+A curated list of awesome Torch tutorials, projects and communities.

 ## Table of Contents